public records, private matching

 Search & Browse

-Search by name or email, or browse over 42,000 people ranked by email activity.
+Search by name or email, or browse the people who appear most often in the record.

 Email Detail

-Open each record to inspect subject lines, dates, sender, recipients, and CC participants.
+Open an indexed message to inspect subject lines, dates, sender, recipients, and CC fields.

 My Contacts screen